Producing an annual report can be a thankless task.

 2. Add it to your planner

-If you have columns or tickboxes in your campaign plans or annual calendar for distribution channels like your website, social media, EDMs and PR, make sure your annual report is included.
-It will help normalise it within the organisation and place it as just a normal part of the marketing and communications mix.
-It’s also a handy reminder for the team to get photos and quotes from the relevant people and events at the time.
+If you have an annual calendar for distribution channels like your website, social media, EDMs and PR, make sure your annual report is on it.
+It will help normalise it within the organisation and position it as just a normal part of the marketing and communications mix.
+It’s also a handy reminder throughout the year that it’s something to prep for and can help the team remember to get photos and quotes along the way so everything isn’t left to the last minute.

 3. Scan your social sentiment

 Your social media channels are probably your most complete list of news across the year, likely to feature some content you may not have published anywhere else.
 Making a list of topics when you do monthly or quarterly social media reporting will save scrolling through a year of posts for ideas at annual report time.
 If you also make a note of which posts had the highest engagement, you can use this to decide what information your audience cares about most, and make sure that’s part of what you include in your annual report.